 The explanation behind such price hikes is that more and more insurance companies are adopting a practice called "Price Optimization."
 This involves analyzing data on consumers to find out who will shop around and who won't.
 If a computer algorithm estimates that you aren't likely to be a savvy shopper, your premiums could likely go up.

 That means that even if you are a careful driver with a great credit score, no tickets, accidents or other damage claims, you can still find your insurance premiums getting a significant hike.
-Someone down the street with the exact same driving history and profile won’t pay a penny more if the computer analysis discerns that a sudden, unexplained premium increase would send him or her shopping for a new policy.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.
+Someone down the street with the exact same driving history and profile won't pay a penny more if the computer analysis discerns that a sudden, unexplained premium increase would send him or her shopping for a new policy.

 While the idea of charging different consumers different prices for the same thing isn't a new idea — just look at the airline industry or your nearest auto dealer — the advent of big data and consultants who crunch the numbers and refine the calculations is making it easier.
 According to a 2013 survey by Earnix, a software provider of price optimization products to the insurance industry, 45 percent of large insurance companies and 26 percent of all insurance companies in North America were optimizing prices.

-Consumer advocates blast the practice, which they call discriminatory, because it doesn’t base the driver’s premium on the amount of risk he or she poses to the insurance carrier.
-According to the trade publication Insurance Journal, insurance commissioners have moved to limiting the use of price optimization in eleven states — California, Delaware, Florida, Indiana, Maine, Maryland, Ohio, Pennsylvania, Rhode Island, Vermont and Washington — and the District of Columbia.
+Consumer advocates blast the practice, which they call discriminatory, because it doesn't base the driver's premium on the amount of risk he or she poses to the insurance carrier.
+According to the trade publication Insurance Journal, insurance commissioners have moved to limiting the use of price optimization in eighteen states — Alaska, California, Colorado, Connecticut, Delaware, Florida, Indiana, Maine, Maryland, Minnesota, Missouri, Montana, Ohio, Pennsylvania, Rhode Island, Vermont, Virginia, and Washington — and the District of Columbia.

 "Price optimization is a method that uses non-risk-related information to systematically move insurance premiums away from their cost-based level.
 No one denies this," the CFA wrote to the insurance commissioners.
 "Systematically moving prices around to reflect non-risk information causes rates to be unfairly discriminatory and illegal in virtually every state.
 The only conclusion that can be drawn from a review of price optimization techniques is that price optimization is illegal and must be prohibited."